daveleroy/SublimeDebugger/README.md

 Project settings can be changed by appending `debug.` to the setting name.

 Within a `.sublime_settings` file
-- `open_at_startup` `true` Open the debugger automatically when a project that is set up for debugging has been opened
+- `"open_at_startup": true` Open the debugger automatically when a project that is set up for debugging has been opened
-- `ui_scale` `12` scales the entire debugger UI
+- `"ui_scale": 12` scales the entire debugger UI

 Within a `.sublime_project` file settings object
 - `debug.open_at_startup`
 - `debug.ui_scale`

-for a full list of settings see [debugger.sublime-settings](debugger.sublime-settings)
+for a full list of settings see [debugger.sublime-settings](Debugger.sublime-settings)

 ## Troubleshooting
 - Look in the debug console for errors (usually red)